oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

     ![Details of the auto scaled pods](images/autoscaling-pods-list.png)

-  17. In the load generator window(s) stop the script by typing Control-C
+  17. Return to the cloud shell window where the load generator is running.
+Stop the command by typing Control-C

     Note that the metrics server seems to operate on a decaying average basis, so stopping the load generating script will not immediately drop the per pod load.
 This means that it may take some time after stopping the load generator script for the autoscaler to start removing unneeded pods.

     The autoscaler tries not to "thrash" the system by starting and stopping pods all the time.
 Because of this it will only remove pods every few minutes rather than immediately the load becomes low, additionally it will also only remove a few pods at a time.
 The [autoscaler documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) describes the algorythm.

-    For now let's delete the autoscaler to we can proceed with the next part of the lab with a known configuration

   18. In the OCI Cloud Shell type